3li-7assan-Dev1712/Farfish/README.md

 <h2>Real time chat</h2>
-users enjoy real time chat felling with all the functionality like seeing the user is writing and read the brand new message all in real time.
+users enjoy real time chat felling with all the functionality like seeing the user is writing and read the brand new message all in real time. users can easily know when the other user have read the message or not through the doubled blue tick that indicate the target user has read the message, just like whatsapp and telegram.</br>

 </br></br>
 Note: This is just a temporary Readme and will be rewritten again after the app enroll the release and stable state :)